iholloma/crdh/_essays/v01-12-the-two-diseases-are-so-utterly-dissimilar.md

 ![A bar chart showing the number of newspaper pages each year where the terms "influenza" and  "cholera" appeared within 50 words of each other.](/assets/img/v01/ewing/influenza-cholera-proximity-years-adjusted-chronam-ahn.jpeg)
 {% endfigure %}

-{% figure caption: "This chart compares proximity searches for influenza and cholera within fifty words in two databases, Chronicling America and America’s Historical Newspapers, by month in the year from June 1889 to May 1890.
+{% figure caption: "Figure 3.
+This chart compares proximity searches for influenza and cholera within fifty words in two databases, Chronicling America and America’s Historical Newspapers, by month in the year from June 1889 to May 1890.
 Comparing results by month indicates how much of a change can be seen in December 1889, immediately following the widely reported statement by Zdekauer.
 The very low number of results from June to November suggest that the lack of significant